VSCodeVim/Vim/DEVELOPING.md

 #### Visual Studio Code Slowdown

-If your autocomplete, your fuzzy file search, or your _everything_ is suddenly running slower, try to recall if you ever ran `npm test` instead of just running tests through Visual Studio Code?
-This adds a massive folder called `.vscode-test/` to your project, which Visual Studio Code will happily consume all of your CPU cycles indexing.
+If your autocomplete, your fuzzy file search, or your _everything_ is suddenly running slower, try to recall if you ever ran `npm test` instead of just running tests through Visual Studio Code.
+This will add a massive folder called `.vscode-test/` to your project, which Visual Studio Code will happily consume all of your CPU cycles indexing.

 Long story short, you can speed up VSC by doing this: